19 Mar 2020

 Pediococcus acidilactici CECT 7483, Lactobacillus plantarum CECT 7484 and Lactobacillus plantarum CECT 7485 have also been shown in a clinical trial to benefit those with IBS-D1.
 This trial measured improvements in the quality of life of the participants, in relation to their IBS symptoms, which is thought to be one of the most accurate ways of measuring the effectiveness of the treatment.

-Those with IBS who find it mainly causes them to have constipation are suffering with IBS-C. If this is something you suffer with, you may consider taking a natural supplement containing a specific probiotic strain called Bifidobacterium lactis BB-12®, which has so many clinical trials supporting it, that it is thought to be the most well researched strain in the whole Bifidobacteria genus.
+Those with IBS who find it mainly causes them to have constipation are suffering with IBS-C. If this is something you suffer with, you may consider taking a natural supplement containing a specific probiotic strain called Bifidobacterium lactis BB-12® which has so many clinical trials supporting it, that it is thought to be the most well researched strain in the whole Bifidobacteria genus.
 In the clinical trials this strain of probiotic has been shown to be particularly helpful for those with constipation, and promoting more regular bowel movements, which are easy to pass, as well as supporting gut health in general.

 One double-blind, randomised, placebo-controlled clinical trial involved over 100 women with a tendency towards constipation who were given a supplement including Bifidobacterium lactis BB-12® and prebiotics2.
 Intestinal transit time (the time it takes for food to move through the gut and come out the other end as a bowel movement) decreased significantly in the probiotic group by -40.9% compared to the placebo group which saw a decrease of just -13.8%.
 This means that those who took the B. lactis BB-12® supplement were no longer constipated and had normal bowel movements compared to those who took the placebo.

 Many people with IBS find they have alternating constipation and diarrhoea.
-So for a few days you may be constipated, but then once the bowels get moving you find you have to run to the loo until the bowels settle down again.
+So for a few days you may be constipated, but then once the bowels get moving you find you have to run to the loo until things settle down again.
 This is also known as IBS-M (M for mixed type).

 One option is to try a high-quality, general, daily probiotic.
 Two strains, Lactobacillus acidophilus NCFM® and Bifidobacterium lactis Bi-07 have been specifically trialled in those with IBS and shown to reduce bloating and abdominal distension3.
 In combination they are ideal for anyone suffering from any type of IBS, not only to regulate bowel movements but to also specifically help to relieve the general symptoms of chronic bloating, abdominal distension and abdominal cramps.